cuiyu-ai/ExistBench/README.md

 This is the repository for our paper "Can LLMs Threaten Human Survival?
 Benchmarking Potential Existential Threats from LLMs via Prefix Completion".

+## The essence of our work rests on two key points:

+### 1. AGI has the potential to pose a threat to human survival;

+### 2. The prefix completion mode of LLM reasoning should be given consideration in benchmark research.